miao-tutu/YearPlans/README.md

 This page is my personal 2018 year plans. (updating...)

 + Pass the entrance examination for postgraduate.
-This is the prerequisite for below.
+This is the prerequisite for below.(done-2018.3.27)

 + Read books: